 How to apply

 All positions accept an application which can be emailed to the contacts listed below.
-Some positions will accept an online application.
-Positions that accept online applications are indicated in the contact sections below.

 Federal Workstudy Positions

 On-campus employment that is part of a financial aid award.
 Any UW-BSC student who is enrolled at least half-time and has a workstudy award may apply.

 Perform administrative duties and/or special projects for faculty and general office services including main campus telephone, copying, stocking supplies, filing and mailroom.
 Availability from10:30-12:30 preferred.
 (8-10 hrs./week)